 There’s a fantastical thread to build up Cliff’s near-superhuman skills – in a scene sure to prove controversial, he takes on Bruce Lee and does not get his caucasian ass handed to him – and set up a climax (like El Cid) that rides off the pages of history and into the books of legend.
 Tarantino’s love of stuff is infectious, and only he could stage a whole scene in which Margot Robbie goes to a movie-house and cheerfully watches the real Sharon Tate in The Wrecking Crew with childish pleasure.
 That Tarantino wants to associate this point in Hollywood history with Dean Martin as Matt Helm rather than, say, Paul Newman as Butch Cassidy or Dennis Hopper on a motorcycle is a hip-to-be-square moment and, though Rick growing his hair and Cliff smoking an acid-laced cigarette are key elements, this takes a stand for Marlboro Man values against anything vaguely hippie.

-It’s a rare Tarantino film without a significant African-American presence – Bruce Lee, quoting an actual interview, refers to Muhammad Ali as Cassius Clay – and it depicts the Manson clan as creepy spectres without referencing.
+It’s a rare Tarantino film without a significant African-American presence – Bruce Lee, quoting an actual interview, refers to Muhammad Ali as Cassius Clay – and it depicts the Manson clan as creepy spectres without referencing Manson’s intent to foment a race war.
 Even the inspired music choices are whitebread – Jose Felciano’s ‘California Dreamin’, the Royal Guardsmen’s ‘Snoopy vs the Red Baron’, the Mamas and the Papas’ ‘Twelve Thirty’.
 Paul Revere and the Raiders’ ‘Hungry’.
 It’s as interesting for what it leaves out as what it includes, but it’s always interesting.